saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

           err: "FAIL!
 There are no neighbors found behind {{post['interface-name']}}"
 </pre>

 After creating the tests, we need to plug them in `/etc/jsnapy/snap_config.yaml`.
-While we add the tests, let's also add another host to run the checks against:
+While we add the tests, let's also add another host to run the tests against:

 ```
 hosts:
   - device: 10.253.158.251